Skip to main content Skip to search Skip to main navigation

 Cost-effectiveness:

 It is important to note that each method has its own advantages and disadvantages and the choice of the right method depends on the requirements of the project and the personal preferences of the user.
-In this case, we decided to galvanize the VW T4 reinforcement plates instead of priming.
+In this case, we decided to galvanize the reinforcement plates instead of priming.

 How does the process of galvanizing work?

 The process of electro-galvanizing, also known as electro-galvanizing, works through the use of electrolysis.
-In this case, the VW T4 reinforcing plate to be sunk is placed as a cathode in a solution of zinc-salt, while a zinc block serves as an anode.
-The application of an electric current triggers a galvanic reaction in which zinc ions are released from the anode onto the surface of the VW T4 reinforcing plate and harden there.
+In this case, the reinforcing plate to be sunk is placed as a cathode in a solution of zinc-salt, while a zinc block serves as an anode.
+The application of an electric current triggers a galvanic reaction in which zinc ions are released from the anode onto the surface of the reinforcing plate and harden there.

 The process consists of several steps: